 When metals go beyond its elastic limit, it goes into the plastic limit.
 So plasticity is the property of metals that keeps the metal in the plastic state without permanent deformation.
 Even if you remove the load, the metal won’t be able to go back to its original shape.
 But at the same time, there is no permanent deformation or fracture.

 Most of the sheet metal operations like shearing, bending, etc is possible due to the good plasticity of sheet metal.
 Most of the rolling and forging operations are also done when the metal is in a plastic state.

 Stiffness is the rigidity of metals.
 What that means is that even with extreme load those metals won’t deform.
 So stiffer metals won’t be having any elasticity of plasticity.
-Sometime you need metals to be stiffer.
+Sometimes you need metals to be stiffer.
 For example, machine beds.
-Machine beds need to be stiffer as you don’t expect it to deform.
-If it does deform then it will affect the machine accuracy and alignment.
+Machine beds need to be stiffer as you don’t expect them to deform.
+If it does deform then it will affect the machine’s accuracy and alignment.